 Codependency can also arise from alcohol addiction, drug abuse or sex addiction.
 Addiction is often seen as one of the major causes of codependency that can lead to depression later.

 However, this journey of introspection and reflection can be an emotionally overwhelming experience.
 If you find yourself struggling to make sense of your thoughts and emotions, consider seeking the guidance of a therapist.
 If you can get to the root cause of codependency then you can have a strong and healthy relationship.

 Related Reading: How To Build An Interdependent Relationship?

 2. Acknowledge denial about codependency in relationships

 As a codependent partner, you may have mastered the art of sweeping the unpleasant realities of your relationship under the carpet.
+That’s one of the dangers of codependency.
 But you cannot resolve an issue unless you recognize and acknowledge it.

 Once you’ve learnt how to be in touch with your emotions and thoughts, use it to spot and analyze problematic behavior in your relationship.
 In doing so, don’t just focus on your partner’s actions but also your own.